Patient abuse

 Patient abuse and neglect may occur in settings such as hospitals, nursing homes, clinics and during home-based care.
 Health professionals who abuse patients may be deemed unfit to practice and have their medical license removed as well as facing criminal charges as well as civil cases.

 Abuse amongst the general adult population has not been well-addressed in literature.

 Forms and individuals affected

 Intellectual disabilities

-Public scandals involving individuals with intellectual disabilities have regularly occured in England during the last 50 years, most involving those in residential care.
+Public scandals involving individuals with intellectual disabilities have regularly occurred in England during the last 50 years, most involving those in residential care.